naxa/hibana/.github/CONTRIBUTING.md

 4. Commit your changes (Please use an appropriate commit prefix)
 5. Push to your fork and create a PR

 Please explain your changes!
 Reviewers don't have telepathy.😢

+Making smaller PRs is a good way to reduce review time.
+Please make PRs only one feature or change per PR.

 ## Commit Prefix